pbund/blog2/content/posts/2022-12-21-EEM-sync-nosync.md

 ### Summary

 -	If you want to run an EEM applet ***then*** the matched CLI command, use sync mode (`event cli pattern “show alias” sync yes` and `set _exit_status “1”` lines, for example)
--	If you want to run an applet and the matched CLI command, in no particular order, use async mode (`event cli pattern “show alias” sync no skip no` for example).
+-	If you want to run an EEM applet and the matched CLI command, in no particular order, use async mode (`event cli pattern “show alias” sync no skip no` for example).
 Remember this will probably run the CLI command first.
 -	If you don’t want to run the matched CLI command at all, use either mode (although async mode is clearer, using `event cli pattern “show alias” sync no skip yes`, for example)

 Googling “eem sync skip” will show many good links on this subject.
 I recommend any article under ipspace.net – author Ivan Pepelnjak is a network stud.

-Revised 12/28/22
+Revised 12/29/22